jonnor/datascience-master/tip360/report.md

 ## Desirable

-Extensible
+It is desirable that the system can be extended to support related usecases.

 - External microphone input.
-- Temperature/humidity.
+- Temperature/humidity sensor.
 Can be used to compensate for sound.
 Battery monitoring needs temp.
 - Accelerometer.
-Structure born vibration.
+Can be used to compensate sound, and record structure born vibration.
 - Can optionally collect raw data, as training data for machine learning.
 - Solar irradiance.
 Could be used to estimate/plan possible future solar-powered system/extension